-- Roger's quarters on the SCS DeepShip 86 in Space Quest 6: The Spinal Frontier features mementos from all his past adventures, including the Xenon Army Knife from SQ1, the Labion Terror Beast Mating Whistle from SQ2, and the SQ4 Hintbook.
+- Roger's quarters on the SCS DeepShip 86 in Space Quest VI: Roger Wilco in The Spinal Frontier features mementos from all his past adventures, including the Xenon Army Knife from SQ1, the Labion Terror Beast Mating Whistle from SQ2, and the SQ4 Hintbook.

 - Persona 4 has the characters go on a trip to Tatsumi Port Island, including a jaunt to Gekkoukan High School.

-- Possibly the single best instance is just before the final battle sequence in Mass Effect 3, where you can call up all of your former party members and chat with them about their role in the upcoming fight.
+- There's the instance just before the final battle sequence in Mass Effect 3, where you can call up all of your former party members and chat with them about their role in the upcoming fight.

-- In Max Payne 3, one of the Nostalgia Levels takes you through a cemetery where all the dead from previous games are buried.
+- In Max Payne 3, one of the Nostalgia Levels takes Max through a cemetery where four dead characters from previous games are buried.
 In addition, the title of every achievement is a quote from the first two games.

 - In Castlevania: Portrait of Ruin, the "Greatest Five" Dual Crush attack summons the five Belmonts: Richter, Leon, Trevor, Juste, and Simon to attack all enemies.
 Occasionally, Trevor and Simon would appear in their original NES sprites.

-- The museum in Ultima X is a repository for artifacts that had fallen from the Avatar's Bag of Spilling over the series.
+- The museum in Ultima IX is a repository for artifacts that had fallen from the Avatar's Bag of Spilling over the Ultima series.

 - MOTHER 3 features a boat ride through a museum of sorts filled with items from the previous game (EarthBound).